hrishikesh-kadam/space_data_explorer/author-notes.md

 ### iOS

-- Cleanup Podfile later
+- Update .vscode/launch.json
 - Delete Runner scheme
+- Rework on LaunchImage for better understanding
 - Fix log colors
-- Update .vscode/launch.json
-- Rework on LaunchImage for better understanding
 - Check if Target should be renamed

 #### Blockers